slackspace-io/slackwatch/README.md

 ### Prerequisites for running locally or developing

 - Kubernetes cluster accessible from your local machine
+- Rust installed
-- rust installed
+- Node.js and npm installed
-- dioxus-cli installed, dx binary in your path.

 ### Deploying Slackwatch locally
-- Deploy using references k8s files under k8s directory
+- Deploy using reference k8s files under k8s directory
-- Run docker locally for testing
+- Run docker locally for testing: `docker build -t slackwatch .`
-- Run `dx serve --platform fullstack` to start locally.
-Will use local kube-config.
+- Run the Docker container: `docker run -p 8080:8080 slackwatch`

 ### Setting Up Slackwatch for development

 1. **Clone the repository** to get started.
-2. **Navigate to the git directory**:
+2. **Navigate to the project directory**
-3. **Install dependencies**: Run `dx serve --platform fullstack`
+3. **Backend development**:
+   - Run `cargo run` to start the Rust backend
+4. **Frontend development**:
+   - Navigate to the frontend directory: `cd frontend`
+   - Install dependencies: `npm install`
+   - Start the development server: `npm run dev`
+   - The frontend will be available at http://localhost:5173 and will proxy API requests to the backend

 ## Configuration